a-morales/kwm/kwmc/README.md

         To remove a keybind, the unbind command can be used. kwmc unbindsym mode+mod+mod+mod-key
             kwmc unbindcode mode+mod+mod+mod-hex

+        To run an external command, the prefix 'exec' must be used. kwmc bindsym mode+mod+mod+mod-key exec command [opt]

         Kwm does support multiple binding-modes.
 A binding-mode is a set of keybinds that will only be active when Kwm enters that state.
 The mode can be specified